volatilflerovium/sqlite3_helper/README.md

 ```

 Notice that SQLiteDB will use sqlite3_prepare_v2 or sqlite3_prepare16_v2
-base on the type of the query pases (const char* or const void) respectively
+base on the type of the query passed (const char* or const void) respectively
 the same apply to sqlite3_prepare_v3 or sqlite3_prepare16_v3.

 A more interesting situation arises for execute secure SQL statements
 (bind values to statements).
 For example:
 ```
-    "SELECT \* from Users where userID=?
+    "SELECT * from Users where userID=?
 AND password=?"

     "update COMPANY set Data=? where ID=?"